 SpaceX Starship orbital flight: which ship will it use?

-The firm will send Starship to orbit using a prototype Super Heavy booster dubbed Booster 4.
+NASASpaceflight reporter Chris Bergin reported in March that the flight would use the SN20 ship.
+The firm would send Starship to orbit using a prototype Super Heavy booster dubbed Booster 4.
 Its predecessor, Booster 3, will be used for ground tests ahead of the launch.

 SpaceX Starship orbital flight: how did we get here?

 - November 2018 — BFR, first announced in September 2017, gets renamed to Starship.